mikespub-org/seblucas-cops/DESIGN.md

 - PHP Packages
   - kiwilan/php-opds for OPDS 2.0 feeds
   - mikespub/epub-loader to search information on books, authors etc.
+  - symfony/routing as alternative for nikic/fast-route (test)
+  - symfony/string as alternative for normAndUp and slugify with Transliterator (test)
   - webonyx/graphql-php for the GraphQL interface
 - Via CDN in templates
   - datatables.net with datatables.net-bs5